 State Trust Land Permit Required: The AZT800 route crosses State Trust Land (off the AZT itself) which means all riders must purchase a recreational permit.
 They are available at the link below, and can be purchased / delivered online ($15).
 Please note that AZT 300 riders do not need a permit, since there is an easement for the AZT wherever it travels on State Trust Land.
 The 800 requires a permit due to using roads and trails that are not AZT, but on state trust.

-Note from Grand Canyon National Park: Groups of 11 – 30 individuals day hiking through the canyon as part of this Race will need to obtain a Special Use Permit through our office.
+At request of Grand Canyon National Park: Groups of 11 – 30 individuals day hiking through the canyon as part of this Race will need to obtain a Special Use Permit through our office.
 You can find details about our permit requirements at the following link: http://www.nps.gov/grca/learn/management/sup.htm

 Riders who finish the AZT800 may fill out a completion award form on the ATA website.
 Congratulations!!
 You earned it!!